wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 ### <a name="grouping-elements"></a>Grouping Elements

-If a group of elements represents a single unit of information, consider grouping them into one accessibility element.
+If a group of elements represent a single unit of information, consider grouping them into one accessibility element.
 This helps reduce clutter and makes your app easier to understand and navigate.

 Take the following custom `UITableViewCell` as an example.
 It has at least 6 accessible elements.